Publications below are organized by topic. Please see CV on homepage for a chronological list.

 - Destruel, E. & C. Féry.
 (2015).
 Compression in post-verbal sequences in French.
 In Proceedings of the 18th International Congress of Phonetic Sciences (ICPhS).
 Glasgow, Scotland.

 - Chen, A. & E. Destruel.
 (2010).
 Intonational encoding of focus in Toulousain French.
 In Proceedings of the 5th International Conference Speech and Prosody.
 Chicago, IL, USA.

 >Second Language Acquisition

 - Destruel, E. (in preparation).
-Effect of language dominance on implicature processing in near-native French speakers.
+Pragmatic reasoning and social meaning: Exploring the effect of personae on negative strengthening inferences in (non-) native French speakers.